Southern Charm Net Worth

 The Aluxe Business Venture

 Alex McCord co-founded a home goods and bedding brand called Aluxe Better Home Corp.
 This became the center of a significant 2014 lawsuit (McCord v.
 Ghazal) in which McCord alleged her business partner diverted assets, customers, goodwill, and trademarks to a competing business.
 In the suit, McCord claimed Aluxe had lost $100 million in sales, though her former partners disputed the framing of those claims.
 Court records on FindLaw and Justia confirm the parties and the general nature of the allegations.
+A reproduced court document PDF for McCord v Ghazal is also available through Justia, which can be used to verify the parties, claims, and any alleged asset valuations referenced in the litigation Court records on FindLaw and Justia confirm the parties and the general nature of the allegations..
 What this tells you for net worth purposes is that Aluxe was not a clean, continuously appreciating business asset.
 Any net worth estimate that treats Aluxe as a major positive asset should be viewed skeptically given the litigation history.

 Documented Assets and Milestones